-The court will consider many factors when determining whether to allow the accused to withdraw of a guilty plea.
+The court will consider many factors when determining whether to allow the accused to withdraw a guilty plea.

-The judge consider all available information, including the above mentioned factors, when determining the issues.
 Applications to withdraw a guilty plea are complex and difficult.
 Before deciding to enter a guilty plea in court it is best to speak with a lawyer in order to be advised of all your options.
 Please do not hesitate to contact me for assistance.